-There were no other adjustments to the base salaries of our named executive officers during 2019.
+There were no other adjustments to the base salaries of our named executive officers during 2020.

-Short-Term Incentive Plan - Cash Performance Pay Awards
+Short-Term Incentive Plan (STIP) - Annual Cash Performance Pay

-The Compensation Committee works with management to set annual performance objectives on which it believes our reporting officers, including our named executive officers, should focus during the year in order to achieve our short-term business and strategic goals, which are an integral part of our long-term strategy.
+The Compensation Committee works with management to set annual performance objectives-including financial, operating, strategic and/or ESG-related-on which it believes our executive officers, including our named executive officers, should focus during the year in order to achieve our short-term business and strategic goals, which are an integral part of our long-term strategy.
 The Board and the Compensation Committee monitor and review progress against these objectives during and after the conclusion of each year.
-These annual corporate objectives provide the basis for our Reporting Officer Performance Pay Plan, which is our STIP that the Compensation Committee approves each year to incentivize our reporting officers to achieve the strongest possible performance against our corporate objectives.
+These annual corporate objectives form the basis of our reporting officer performance pay plan, our STIP that the Compensation Committee approves each year to incentivize our reporting officers to achieve the strongest possible performance against our corporate objectives.

-The Compensation Committee determines performance pay awards under our Reporting Officer Pay Plan based largely on the Company's performance against its corporate objectives and, for named executive officers other than the CEO, the contributions of each named executive officer to the achievement of our corporate objectives.
-For more detail, see the discussion in the section entitled "2019 Cash Performance Payouts" on page 76 of this proxy statement.
+Under the reporting officer performance pay plan, each executive officer is eligible to receive an annual cash performance pay award, the amount of which is determined by the Compensation Committee following the end of the performance period based on the Company's performance against its corporate objectives and, for named executive officers other than the CEO, the contributions of each named executive officer to the achievement of our corporate objectives.
+For more detail, see the discussion in the section entitled "2020 Cash Performance Payouts" on page 89 of this proxy statement.

-2019 Corporate Objectives
+2020 Corporate Objectives

-In December 2018, the Compensation Committee endorsed, and the Board subsequently approved, ten corporate objectives to measure the performance of our Company and our reporting officers in 2019.
-The 2019 corporate objectives, set forth in the table on beginning on page 72 of this proxy statement, were designed to focus our employees' efforts around short-term activities that we believe are important to our business and to the creation of shareholder value, and include sales and commercial goals; research, development and clinical goals; financial goals; manufacturing, supply and quality goals; regulatory goals; policy goals; and organizational infrastructure development goals.
-The Compensation Committee and management believed that such goals were challenging and that achieving them would require not only continued strong commercial, R&D and organizational performance, but also a high level of effort and execution by our named executive officers.
+In December 2019, the Compensation Committee endorsed, and the Board subsequently approved, nine corporate objectives to measure the performance of our Company and our reporting officers (including our named executive officers) in 2020.
+The 2020 corporate objectives, set forth in the table beginning on page 83 of this proxy statement, were designed to focus our employees' efforts around short-term activities that we believe are important to our business and to the creation of shareholder value, and include: sales and commercial goals; research, development and clinical goals; financial goals; manufacturing, supply and quality goals; regulatory goals; policy and patient advocacy goals; and organizational human capital development and sustainability goals.
+The Compensation Committee believes that the goals were challenging and that achieving them would require continued strong commercial, R&D and organizational performance, and a high level of effort and execution by our named executive officers.